Yoka0014/ACG2025-reference-implementation/README.md

 - `NumEpoch`: Number of epochs.
 The number of epochs to run in self-play learning.
 - `StartWithRandomTrainData`: Start with random training data.
 When true, starts with random training data.
 - `LearningRate`: Learning rate.
 The learning rate for the n-tuple value function.
+- `RootValueFraction`: Root value fraction.
+The fraction of training loss from root evaluation scores vs final game outcomes (0.0 = final result only, 1.0 = MCTS evaluations only).
 - `WeightsFileName`: Weights file name.
 Base name for files that save weights after learning.

 ---